Terry Corbell, The Biz Coach

 Entrepreneurs are well-advised to consider ways to avoid legal entanglements over their inventions and intellectual property.

 Here’s an example: Apple vs. Nokia.
-The case was finally settle before the U.S. International Trade Commission.
+The case was finally settled before the U.S. International Trade Commission.
 Apple agreed to pay Nokia an undisclosed fee and regular royalty payments to license patents.

 Sounds serious, doesn’t it – it’s time to turn to a noted patent attorney for an explanation of this case.

-“It looks like Apple and Nokia are using their patent portfolios to obtain some leverage from each other,” says Adam L.K.
-Philipp, founder of the Axios Law firm (www.axioslaw.com).
-“Generally, two firms of this size may posture, but then settle, especially as their respective patent portfolios are so large.”
+“Generally, two firms of this size may posture, but then settle, especially as their respective patent portfolios are so large.” says Adam L.K.
+Philipp, founder of the AEON Law firm (aeonlaw.com).

 He speaks from experience.
 He says his current clients include: “RealNetworks, Wetpaint, PhotoBucket (formerly Ontela), SEOmoz, Appature, Winshuttle, Kashless, HealthUnity, AirSplat.com, and many more.”